nahuakang/nahua.dev/content/posts/my-programming-story.md

 ## Remake Our "Self"
 Having a family and good friends that unconditionally supported me helped.
 Having parents who value education and generously supported me in my worst moments helped.
 Having received a stranger's advice helped.
 Having learned programming and deep learning helped.
 Having been a history major with good writing skills helped.
 And having been on the same wavelength with my company's management and colleagues helped.
 All of that help was necessary.

-But equally or perhaps more importantly, I also must thank luck for making me into **a person who has the drive to learn new, seemingly daunting skills to re-make oneself**.
+But equally important, I also must thank Lady Fortuna for making me into **a person who has the drive to learn new, seemingly daunting skills to re-make oneself**.
+Without this habit of continuous learning, I could not have achieved what I want.

-Because, as you might tell, my learning journey as a software Padawan has only just begun.
+As you might tell, my learning journey as a software Padawan has only just begun.
 Software engineering is a dynamic and energetic field with many talented people and brilliant ideas.
 I am still learning how to write good software and how to work across multiple teams.

 I have restarted to contribute to open source projects such as [OpenMined](https://www.openmined.org/) to give myself more exposure to other programming languages and different types of projects.
 It has not been easy but the OpenMined community is an amazing bunch.